 Each registration district has a unique reference number.

-Registration Districts of Scotland Guide
+Parishes and Registration Districts of Scotland - Old and New

 The blue book had appendices showing the registration districts for the cities.
 Scanned copies of the pages are made available here in portable document format (each file is less than 180Kb).